Google boosts G Suite with collaboration, AI, integration features

 Features for focus, collaboration, productivity

-Some of the new G Suite features are aimed at helping users minimize “context switching,” or the need to constantly jump between apps and windows.
+Some of the new G Suite features are aimed at helping users minimise “context switching,” or the need to constantly jump between apps and windows.
 To that end, Google plans to integrate G Suite’s enterprise team chat service, Hangouts Chat, with Gmail.
 The chat app will appear at the lower left of the user’s Gmail screen and can be expanded to full-screen size, and users will be able to start new conversations and rooms from within Gmail.

 That feature, and the ability to include external participants in Hangouts Chat conversations, will be in beta soon.